chrisbarrett/skeletor.el/CONTRIBUTING.md

 ### Naming

-Add a prefix for all internal names.
+- Use a `skeletor-` prefix for all public names.

-Use a namespace prefix followed by two dashes for internal names, e.g.
+- Use a `skeletor--` prefix for all internal names.
-  `skeletor--internal-function`.

 ### Docstrings